Non-Gaussianity of invariant measures to SPDEs in Da Prato-Debussche regime: Introduction

 \textbf{Our contribution.} The main purpose of this article is to present an elementary and, as far as we can tell, new method to prove non-Gaussianity of invariant measures of SPDEs like \eqref{eq:Langevin_Phi4} in the DPD regime (including noises that are more singular than white noise on $\R\times\T^2$).
 Our method is essentially algebraic and uses the generator equation of the SPDE at stationarity, i.e. an infinite-dimensional Euler--Lagrange equation.
 This equation, as remarked in \cite{BHST87I}, is essentially an integrated, second order integration by parts (Dyson--Schwinger) identity (see Remark \ref{rem:DS_eq}), but its use in the current context appears new.

 We remark that, by a recent result of \cite{Hairer_24_singular}, the DPD regime, to which our method applies, is larger than the regime in which the invariant measure is absolutely continuous with respect to the Gaussian free field.
 (For this latter regime, proving non-Gaussianity is even simpler than our proposed method.)
-Furthermore, it applies in principle to equations with non-local terms such as the $\Phi^3_2$ model (see Remarks \ref{rem:Phi31} and \ref{rem:Phi32}).
+Furthermore, our method applies to polynomial equations with non-local terms such as the $\Phi^3_2$ model, see Remarks \ref{rem:Phi31} and \ref{rem:Phi32} (see also the end of Section \ref{sec:DPD} for comments on the Sine-Gordon model).

 Along the way, we review the local well-posedness result of DPD and make precise the form of the generator of $u$.
 There has been interest lately in constructing the generator for singular stochastic equations.
 For example, \cite{Gubinelli_Perkowski_20_generator} constructs the generator for the stochastic Burgers equation.
 In comparison, the problem of constructing the generator for \eqref{eq:Langevin_Phi4} in the DPD regime is much simpler but still has subtleties which we aim to clarify.
 For example, we need to view $u$ as a Markov process with a state space of `rough distributions', which has empty intersection with smooth functions, and this viewpoint is a bit different from other works we are aware of.